alibaba/formily/docs/guide/form-builder.md

-  inlineChildrenLayoutComponents?: ComponentNameMatcher[] //Identify which canvas component's child component layout mode is inline mode inlineLayoutComponents?: ComponentNameMatcher[] //Identify which canvas components are in inline mode restrictChildrenComponents?: Record<string, ComponentNameMatcher[]> //Node constraints, identify the upper and lower constraints between canvas components, for example, the child nodes of A component can only be B/C components restrictSiblingsComponents?: Record<string, ComponentNameMatcher[]> //Node constraint, identifies the adjacent constraint relationship of canvas components, for example, adjacent nodes of component A can only be B/C components
+  inlineChildrenLayoutComponents?: ComponentNameMatcher[] //Identify which canvas component's child component layout mode is inline mode inlineLayoutComponents?: ComponentNameMatcher[] //Identify which canvas components are in inline mode restrictChildrenComponents?: Record<string, ComponentNameMatcher[]> //Node constraints, identify the upper and lower constraints between canvas components, for example, the child nodes of A component can only be B/C components restrictSiblingComponents?: Record<string, ComponentNameMatcher[]> //Node constraint, identifies the adjacent constraint relationship of canvas components, for example, adjacent nodes of component A can only be B/C components
 }

 interface createDesignableField {